Healthy Daily Detoxification

 While deeper cleanses are helpful a few times per year, incorporating detox into your daily life is imperative for long-term health.
 Here are five practices to get you started.

-Detox with Food Focus on eating organic food, especially when it comes to meat and dairy.
-If you can't afford to always go organic, check out the Environmental Working Group"s "Clean Fifteen and Dirty Dozen" to decide what to prioritize.
+Focus on eating organic food, especially when it comes to meat and dairy.
+If you can't afford to always go organic, check out the Environmental Working Group's "Clean Fifteen and Dirty Dozen" to decide what to prioritize.
 Eating foods in their natural state will help you avoid many of the added chemicals in processed foods.
 Prioritize fresh veggies and aim for a salad every day.
-You get a bonus if you can incorporate bitter greens like arugula and dandelion to stimulate the liver.
+You get a bonus if you can incorporate bitter greens like arugula and Dandelion to stimulate the liver.

 Writer Katie Gerber is a holistic health and nutrition coach serving clients locally in the front range as well as online.
 In 2014, she completed Aviva Romm's Herbal Medicine for Women certification.
 After thru-hiking the Pacific Crest Trail in 2014 and the Colorado Trail in 2016, Katie decided to use her botanical medicine and nutrition knowledge to help fellow wilderness lovers seeking more energy and better health.
 She transitioned from her career as a pastry chef, and enrolled in the Institute for Transformational Nutrition.
 She now uses her lifelong passion for holistic health with her background in the culinary arts to help people live healthier lives, in alignment with nature.
 Katie writes for several publications and speaks at local events.
 When she's not writing and working with clients, you'll most likely find her in the mountains, in the garden, or in the kitchen testing recipes.
 Find out more about Katie, her articles, and her adventures at her website.